MooersLab/writingLogTemplate/README.md

 # Writing log in LaTeX

 Use this writing log in parallel to the main writing project document to track your progress and record your plans when using LaTeX.
-This template can be used in any text editor that supports LaTeX, including on-line servers like Overleaf.
+This template can be used in any text editor that supports LaTeX, including online servers like Overleaf.
-Other compatiable text editors include Visual Studio Code, Vim, NeoVim, Emacs, TextMate, Sublime Text, and so on.
+Other compatible text editors include Visual Studio Code, Vim, NeoVim, Emacs, TextMate, Sublime Text, etc.
-For an informal review and install instructions for 18 leading text editors, visit [here](https://mooerslab.github.io/pymolsnips/#editors).
+Visit [here] (https://mooerslab.github.io/pymolsnips/#editors) for an informal review and install instructions for 18 leading text editors.

 The writing log is a document that is external to the manuscript.
-It is used to store the plans and progress made on a one manuscript.
+It stores the plans and progress made on a specific manuscript.
-It is tool for enhancing your focus and sustaining forward momentum on the writing project.
+It is a tool for narrowing your focus and sustaining momentum on the writing project.
-It is also tool that ease re-engagement in an interrupted writing project.
+It is also a tool that eases re-engagement in an interrupted writing project.
-It is like a master thinking document or second brain for a writing project.
+It is like a master thinking document or a second brain for a writing project.

 ## Features